fabkravmaga/addo2017/README.md

 2. Vault-UI @ http://13.228.110.97/

-  * Use low-risk, read-only credentials user:addo2017 and password:addo2017
+  * Try it using low-risk, read-only credentials user:addo2017 and password:addo2017

-  * You only have permissions to see `secret/example/test` and `secret/example/mongodb-read`
+  * Permissions to see `secret/example/test` and `secret/example/mongodb-read`

 ### Likely Benefits of using a Secret Management Service